The Beaches in Koh Samui: 2026 Guide +Map

 Best for: Photography, peaceful swimming, snorkelling

-Sharing the same headland as Silver Beach, Coral Cove is a picturesque 200-metre bay framed by distinctive rounded boulders.
+Sharing the same headland as Silver Beach, Coral Cove is a small 200-metre bay framed by distinctive rounded boulders.
 The secluded location and natural rock formations make it one of Samui’s most photographed beaches.

 Lamai Beach